Dream of having the confidence to travel solo?

 Afternoon: Explore Shinjuku

-Pretty much my favorite thing to do after a walking tour is explore a neighborhood on my own.
-I can apply the knowledge I just received in practical ways.
-The tour twins did an amazing job introducing me to Shinjuku and its history.
+Pretty much my favorite thing to do after a walking tour is explore a neighborhood on my own, so that I can apply the knowledge I just received in practical ways.
+The tour twins did an amazing job introducing me to Shinjuku and its history at the start of our 24 hours in Tokyo.
 Now it’s time for me to return the favor by giving you…

 Approximately top 5: shinjuku edition